two-torial/two-torial/docs/games/iidx31/setup.md

 <img src="/img/iidx31/1.png">

-!!! info "If you have gotten a complete data set, you are done and can head over to [Configuring for an Online Network](setup.md#configuring-for-an-online-network)"
+!!! info "If you have gotten a complete data set, you are done and can head over to [Configuring for a Network](setup.md#configuring-for-a-network)"

 ### Merging LDJ-2023090500 (RESIDENT final) with EPOLIS